 Mission & Values Statement

-The Chemical Health Center offers alcohol and drug education, prevention, referral, and outpatient services for UTTC students, their families, and UTTC employees.
+The Chemical Health Center offers alcohol and drug education, prevention, referral, and outpatient services for UTTC students and their dependents.
 UTTC Center staff value the traditions of all persons as they strive to achieve a chemical-free, healthy lifestyle.